Version as of May 25, 2018

 When purchasing the Products or registering for an event, Qubit may ask you to provide Qubit with financial qualification and billing information, such as billing name and address, credit card number, and the number of employees within the organization that will be using the Products (“Billing Information”).
 Qubit may also ask you to provide additional information, such as website annual pageviews, number of employees, or industry (“Optional Information”).

-When Visitors apply for a job with Qubit, Qubit may also require you to submit additional personal information as well as a resume or curriculum vitae (“Applicant Information”).
+When Visitors apply for a job with Qubit, Qubit may also require you to submit additional personal data as well as a resume or curriculum vitae (“Applicant Information”).

 Contact Information, Billing Information, Applicant Information, Optional Information and any other information you submit to Qubit to or through the Services are referred to collectively as “Data”.